This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 Here are just some of these:

-The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content as part of a social community.
+The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content socially.
 This helps to create user-generated content …

 (Users can engage with your WordPress site and create user-generated content.
 Source: ElegantThemes)